rune/rune/docs/docs/playtesting/testing-in-app.md

 sidebar_position: 1
 ---

-# Testing in Dusk App
+# Testing in Rune App

-Dusk lets you easily playtest your game in the Dusk app before it's published to everyone.
-This is a great way to test the actual multiplayer experience of your game with friends and [team members](../publishing/collaboration#team-roles) before releasing it to the Dusk community.
+Rune lets you easily playtest your game in the Rune app before it's published to everyone.
+This is a great way to test the actual multiplayer experience of your game with friends and [team members](../publishing/collaboration#team-roles) before releasing it to the Rune community.

 Upload your game by running: